rabbitmq/rabbitmq-website/kubernetes/operator/troubleshooting-operator.md

 ### Recreate a Node {#recreate-node}

-In some cases, a node is failing and you know you can fix the problem by replacing it with a fresh node, which will synchronise everything from the other nodes in the cluster.
-Here's how you can do that:

-:::warning
+In some cases, a node must be decomissioned (permanently removed from the cluster) and replaced with a new node.
+The new node will then synchronize the data from its peers.

+The process of node replacement with the Operator looks like so:

+:::danger

 The procedure below completely deletes a pod (RabbitMQ node) and its disk.
-This means the data from that node will be lost.
+This means that all non-replicated data from that node will be lost.
 Make sure you understand the consequences.

 :::

 In this example, we assume that we want to recreate server-2.
 Adjust the commands if you want to delete a different node.